 If a few of the dishes are stained or chipped, that only adds to the character of the table setting.

-The set doesn’t have to be complete, however I do like at least four plates if possible.
+The set doesn’t have to be complete; however, I would like at least four plates if possible.

-You may find tablecloths with stains, however unless it’s really bad, you can arrange your table to hide the stains if you are unable to remove them.
+You may find tablecloths with stains; however, unless it’s really bad, you can arrange your table to hide the stains if you cannot remove them.

 I don’t recommend purchasing stained napkins unless several in the set are useable.